 Welcome and congratulations on becoming a member of the Lifting as You Lead Mentoring Circles (LLMC) program.
-We are pleased to announce that as a new program, LLMC has launched with over 300 participants!
-As this is the first LLMC program of its kind, you and your continuous feedback and active participation are imperative to the development of sessions for 2022 and years to come.
+We are pleased to announce that LLMC has launched with over 600 participants!
+As this is the second cohort of the LLMC program, you and your continuous feedback and active participation are imperative to the development of sessions for 2023 and years to come.

-LLMC will take place over five (5) weeks and is intended to provide a platform for employees to network with colleagues and leaders across the Public Service, improve leadership skills, and explore career development opportunities.
+LLMC will take place over ten (10) weeks and is intended to provide a platform for employees to network with colleagues and leaders across the Public Service, improve leadership skills, and explore career development opportunities.

 Each week, Circle members will meet virtually to tackle a new discussion topic.
-Topics were selected through an active consultation process in summer 2021.
+Topics were selected through an active consultation process in 2021-2022.
+In addition, there will be 5 optional enrichments sessions on each discussion topic with invited expert speakers and Q&A section.